sketchub-official/server_data/error_codes/README.md

 ERR_PROJECT_NOT_FOUND | The project not exists
-ERR_PROJECT_PRIVATE | User dont have permission to view the project because it is private ERR_PROJECT_SLOTS_EXCEEDED | The user exceeded his slots, he/she need to upgrade his paid plans ERR_QUOTA_EXCEEDED | You have exceeded the API queries limit ERR_REPORT_COOLDOWN | Cooldown for abuse report ERR_SHA256_ACCESS_DENIED | Invalid SHA256 ERR_SHA256_TIMESTAMP_EXPIRED | Token expired, please enable "Automatic adjust time" in settings of your device if you are facing this problem again
+ERR_PROJECT_PRIVATE | User dont have permission to view the project because it is private ERR_PROJECT_SLOTS_EXCEEDED | The user exceeded his slots, he/she need to upgrade his paid plans ERR_REPORT_COOLDOWN | Cooldown for abuse report ERR_SHA256_ACCESS_DENIED | Invalid SHA256 ERR_SHA256_TIMESTAMP_EXPIRED | Token expired, please enable "Automatic adjust time" in settings of your device if you are facing this problem again